Unifying and Optimizing Data Values for Selection via Sequential Decision-Making: Experiment

+To empirically examine our theoretical analysis of utility curvature's impact on data valuation methods, we construct a controlled experimental framework using iterative message-passing.
+Given a dataset with class labels, we implement an iterative feature aggregation process parameterized by a propagation proportion $p \in [0,1]$.
+At each iteration, each data point $x_i$ updates its features according to:

+where $\mathcal{N}_i$ represents the set of within-class neighbors of point $i$.
+This mechanism provides control over data point substitutability, which serves as a proxy for the utility function's curvature: at $p=0$ (no message-passing), points maintain their original distinctive features (low substitutability, corresponding to low curvature), while at $p=1$ (full message-passing), points within each class converge through complete feature averaging (high substitutability, corresponding to high curvature).
+Through systematic variation of $p$, we examine the impact of increasing feature similarity on both the mean performance and selection curves of different valuation methods.

-To empirically validate our theoretical analysis of utility curvature's impact on data valuation methods, we design controlled experiments using message passing mechanisms that systematically vary the degree of data substitutability.
-Our results demonstrate three key findings that align with the theoretical predictions (detailed analysis in Appendix \ref{app:curvature_exp}): (1) under low curvature (propagation proportion = 0.0), all methods \texttt{DataShap}, \texttt{BetaShap}, and \texttt{Banzhaf} achieve strong performance with mean accuracy above 0.70, confirming the $(1-c)^2$ approximation guarantee predicted by Theorem \ref{thm:submodular}; (2) as curvature increases through higher propagation proportions, we observe significant performance degradation across all methods, with mean accuracy dropping from around 0.74 to 0.59 at maximum substitutability (propagation proportion = 1.0); and (3) the convergence in performance between these game-theoretic methods at high curvature validates our analysis that all these approaches face similar fundamental limitations under strong substitution effects.
+Our results in Figure~\ref{fig:dyn_small} demonstrate three key findings that are consistent with the theoretical predictions (more detailed six propagation steps with step size 0.2 analysis in Appendix \ref{app:curvature_exp}): (1) under low substitutability ($p=0.0$), all methods \texttt{DataShap}, \texttt{BetaShap}, and \texttt{Banzhaf} achieve strong performance with mean accuracy above 0.70; (2) as substitutability increases through higher propagation proportions (serving as a curvature proxy), we observe systematic performance degradation across all methods; and (3) the convergence in performance between these game-theoretic methods at high substitutability is consistent with our analysis that all these approaches face similar fundamental limitations under strong substitution effects.
+Note that we do not directly compute the true curvature $c$; rather, we use substitutability as a qualitative proxy that aligns with the theoretical framework.